ver.: 27 March 2008

 "Man discovers his own wealth

-when God comes to asks gifts of him."
+When God comes to asks gifts of him."

 --------- Rabindranath Tagore, *Fireflys* (1928)

-"God doesn't call the qualified, He qualifies the called."
+"God doesn't call the qualified, he qualifies the called."

 Let thy living Spirit flow

-through thy members all below
+Through thy members all below

-with its warmth and power divine;
+With its warmth and power divine;

 Scattered far apart they dwell

-yet in ev'ry land, full well,
+Yet in every land, full well,

 Lord, thou knowest who is thine.

-More pages on gifts and faith :
+More pages on spiritual matters :

 |

-Email me ||
+||

 about Spirithome.com ||

-subject index.
-If you like this site, please bookmark or link to it, and tell others about it. |
+site map || humility If you like this site, please bookmark or link to it, and tell others about it -- > |

-| Copyright © 1996-2007 Robert Longman Jr. |
+| ver.: 20 March 2011.
+Gifts of the Spirit.
+Copyright © Robert Longman Jr. |